IoT for seniors: Solutions and Use Cases

 IoT for seniors and other IoT solutions: Market overview

-North America IoT market size was the fastest-growing region in 2021.
+North America was the fastest-growing region in 2024.

 Many solutions from the category of IoT elder care are related to medical care and supporting health and wellbeing.
 These solutions represent part of the Internet of Medical Things segment.
 (In a previously published article, we explain the capacities and benefits of IoMT.
 We suggest reading it if you are interested in learning more.)

-As for seniors themselves, various surveys show that they’re actively using smartphones and other devices these days.
-The ongoing COVID-19 pandemic is one factor that has spurred adoption of smart solutions among elderly people.
+The COVID-19 pandemic was one of the factors that spurred the adoption of smart solutions among elderly people.

 Use cases of IoT for senior citizens